p-m-p/slider/README.md

   the slides
 - `timeout: number (default: 5000)` The time interval between slide transitions.
 For use with autoScroll
-- `pauseOnHover: boolean (default: false)` Pause an auto-scrolling slider when the users mouse hovers over it.
+- `pauseOnHover: boolean (default: true)` Pause an auto-scrolling slider when the users mouse hovers over it.
 For use with autoScroll or a slider in play mode.
 - `swipe: boolean (default: true)` Enable swiping the box to navigate to the next or previous slide.